-In FY2023, the Group made significant improvement to its safety policy to comply with regulatory requirements.
-These enhancements help ensure compliance with the requirements of Article 10 of the "GB50160-2008 Petrochemical Enterprise Design Fire Protection Code", Article 5.1.2, Shandong Province Hazardous Chemicals Safety Management Measures (Provincial Government Order No. 309), Law of the PRC on Prevention and Control of Occupational Diseases (2018 Revision), the Regulations on Labor Protection in Workplaces where Toxic Substances are Used, and Shandong Province Safety Production Regulations.
+In FY2024, the Group continued to implement its safety policy to comply with regulatory requirements, including but not limited to Article 10 of the "GB50160-2008 Petrochemical Enterprise Design Fire Protection Code", Article 5.1.2, Shandong Province Hazardous Chemicals Safety Management Measures (Provincial Government Order No. 309), the Law of the PRC on the Prevention and Control of Occupational Diseases (2018 Revision), the Regulations on Labor Protection in Workplaces Where Toxic Substances Are Used, and the Shandong Province Safety Production Regulations.